 The UN Declaration is the minimum standard to ensure the survival, dignity and well-being of Indigenous people all over the world.
 The Truth and Reconciliation Commission of Canada (TRC) has said the UN Declaration is the framework for reconciliation.
 Call to Action #43 asks municipal, provincial and federal governments to adopt and implement the UN Declaration.
 Private Member’s Bill C-262 outlines a framework for implementing the UN Declaration into Canadian legislation.

 This year, Justice Ministries will host a series of reconciliation webinars to share information about advocacy campaigns and resources.
 These webinars are a way of staying connected and sharing information.

-Take part on the webinar to get an update on this bill, hear what MPs have said in constituent meetings, and discuss what you might say to your MP.
+Listen to the webinar recording to get an update on this bill, hear what MPs have said in constituent meetings and learn how you can get involved.